Ruphai/personal_website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
 - name: University of South Brittany
     url: [University of South Brittany](https://www.univ-ubs.fr/en/index.html)

 # Short bio (displayed in user profile at end of posts)
-bio: Research Interest: Earth Observation, Machine Learning, and Scalable EO Processing.
+bio: Research Interest: Earth Observation, Machine Learning, and Scalable EO Processing

 # Interests to show in About widget
 interests: